mrsarm/mongotail/README.rst

 -s MS, --slowms MS    sets the threshold in milliseconds for the profile to
                       consider a query or operation to be slow (use with `--level 1`).
-Or use with 'status' word to show the current milliseconds configured.
--m, --metadata        extra metadata fields to show.
-Know fields (may vary
-                      depending of the operation and the MongoDB version): millis, nscanned, docsExamined, execStats, lockStats ...
+Or use with 'status' word to show the current milliseconds configured -m, --metadata        extra metadata fields to show.
+Know fields (may vary depending of the operation and the MongoDB version): millis, nscanned, docsExamined, execStats, lockStats ...
 -i, --info            get information about the MongoDB server we're connected to -v, --verbose         verbose mode (not recommended).
 All the operations will
-                      printed in raw JSON without format and with all the information available from the log -h, --help            show this help message and exit --version             show program's version number and exit
+                      printed in JSON without format and with all the information available from the log -h, --help            show this help message and exit --version             show program's version number and exit